 Past Conferences and Training Programmes (select list; training programmes of less than one week are not listed)

-- Eighth AIMS International Conference on Management: Management Education in 2020: Issues, Challenges, and Opportunities, January 1 to 4, 2011, jointly organized by IIMA and the Association of Indian Management Scholars International, and coordinated by Prof. O.P.Gupta from AIMS International and Prof. Vijaya Sherry Chand and Dr. H. Anilkumar, from IIMA.
+- Eighth AIMS International Conference on Management: Management Education in 2020: Issues, Challenges, and Opportunities, January 1 to 4, 2011, jointly organized by the Association of Indian Management Scholars International and AIMS, and coordinated by Prof. O.P.Gupta from AIMS International and Prof. Vijaya Sherry Chand and Dr. H. Anilkumar, from IIMA.

 - Management Development Programmes for heads and teachers of higher educational institutions in the developing countries of the Commonwealth, conducted with support from the Commonwealth Secretariat: A programme for management teachers in March-April 1996, a workshop for heads of institutions in April 1996, a one-week management development programme for heads of institutions in September 1997 and in December 1998